It sounds contradictory, but it’s a very helpful form of insurance.

 What Is Inland Marine Insurance?

-Thankfully, inland marine policies have expanded to cover a vast number of property types:
+Inland marine policies have expanded to cover a wide range of property types.
+Depending on your policy, inland marine insurance can cover:

-- Property temporarily stored by a third party (e.g. items held in customs);
+- Property temporarily stored by a third party (e.g., items held in customs or in a warehouse).

-- Property permanently stored in a moving vehicle (e.g. an ice cream truck);
+- Property permanently stored in a moving vehicle (e.g., such as an ice cream truck or food truck stocked with supplies).

-- Infrastructure (e.g. cell phone tower or bridge);
+- Infrastructure (e.g., a cell phone tower or bridge).

-- Another person’s property stored at your fixed location (e.g. a Pepsi vending machine at your bookstore).
+- Another person’s property stored at your fixed location (e.g., a vending machine owned by a soda company at your bookstore).

 - Vehicles

-- Earthquake and/or flood damage (water damage, however, is covered)
+- Earthquake and/or flood damage (water damage, however, is often covered)

 - Damage that occurs prior to shipping

-It’s worth noting, however, that every policy is different and there are always exceptions to the rule.
-For more specific advice on your exact coverage, check or policy and/or speak to your insurance agent.
+Every policy is different and there are always exceptions to the rule.
+For more specific advice on your exact coverage, it’s important to review your policy and speak to your insurance agent.

-There are five different categories of risk that inland marine insurance protects against.
+There are several different categories of risk that inland marine insurance can protect against.
+The right combination for you depends on how your business operates and how your property is used.

 - Bailee’s customer coverage protects you from liability if a client’s property is damaged in your care.